 With its diverse microclimates and landscapes, Southern California offers visitors a huge variety of small towns to visit outside of San Diego.
 In coastal beach towns, mountain resorts and desert towns you will be treated to amazing beaches, winter sports, and unique cultural experiences.
 Our picks of the best small towns near San Diego show a different side to California from what you may have come to expect, replacing the glitz and palm tree promenades for historic charm and beautiful natural surroundings.
+If you want to explore outdoors, be sure to check out our road trip guide in San Diego.

 Coronado was an island that is now attached to the mainland via a bridge and the Silver Strand State Beach meaning visitors can simply drive 6.7 miles from San Diego and enjoy one of the best beaches in the United States.
 Though the north of Coronado is a military area and not accessible, to the south a surfing academy, campsites and barbeque areas are available to visitors along with 1.5 miles of sandy white beach.
 Cuisine in Coronado is diverse and the main street, Orange Avenue, has many restaurants, shops, and theaters.
 The resort town is also home to Hotel del Coronado, a huge wooden Victorian structure that is a National Historic Landmark.